 Yes.
-There is a separate course-based application for instructors who teach courses where students engage in minimal risk research projects with human participants.
+There is a separate Request for Ethics Approval of Course-Based Research Project (pdf) for instructors who teach courses where students engage in minimal risk research projects with human participants.
 Consult the guidelines in the application or talk with the REB Coordinator about your course projects.
 Remember that because different instructors set different projects for their students, course-based clearance is granted to the instructor of each course on an individual basis.

 Please refer to the Course-Based Research Ethics Application Guide for more information and detailed instructions on how to apply.